· AI

 In advisory work with mid-size companies, the pattern is always the same.
 It’s never just one script.
 With 40 salespeople potentially doing similar things, plus marketing building their own automations, plus finance cobbling together reporting tools, plus HR generating onboarding checklists - what starts as one clever hack on one laptop becomes an invisible code footprint spread across the entire company.
 Georgetown CSET published a report on precisely this class of risk, and the conclusion is blunt: organizations don’t know what they’re running, and they can’t secure what they can’t see.

-Three problems that hit fast without governance
+What three problems hit fast without governance?

+Wait, before I go further, it’s worth saying that this is not a hypothetical.
 The thing is, most companies don’t notice the problem until something breaks.
 By then, the debt has been compounding for months.
 Here’s the failure cascade that plays out over and over.

 The three pillars you actually need